zhezhangsh/MyMethods/scRNAseq_10X.md

 **Standard integration**

-This method is preferred when the systematic bias or batch effect between libraries is not substantial.
+This method is preferred when systematic bias or batch effect between libraries is not substantial.

 # References